hunar4321/RLS-neural-net/README.md

 #### Comparision between how errors are shared among the inputs in Gradient based methods vs. RLS based methods
 ![](images/comparision.jpg)

-To run the code, you need to have numpy installed.
+Inspired from the following post by whuber: https://stats.stackexchange.com/q/166718

-### Fast Learning in Neural Networks (Real time optimization)
+# 2. Fast Learning in Neural Networks (Real time optimization)
 -----------------------------------
 There is an example usage at the end of *RLS_Neural_Network.py* which showcases how this network can learn XOR data in a single iteration.
 Run the code and see the output.